pgRouting/workshop/docs/source/chapters/advanced.rst

   :width: 300pt
   :align: center

-Routing, is not limited to pedestrians.
-This chapter covers routing vehicles and manipulation of the query costs:
+Routing, is not limited to pedestrians and most of the time is used for routing vehicles.

 .. contents:: Chapter Contents